The timeline illustrates how the assessment and approval process works once an application for a marine licence has been validated.

 A decision document is prepared if required.

-A draft licence is prepared and shared with the applicant.
-The applicant has an opportunity to clarify any misunderstanding if required.
+A draft licence is prepared and shared with you.
+You will have an opportunity to clarify any points, if required.

 At the end of this stage, the application is approximately 2 weeks from the completion date.